 The only surviving photograph of the Edaljis (1892).
-George is on the left.
+George is on the left. |

-This episode, Paul and I are delighted to welcome to the podcast journalist and author Shrabani Basu to talk about Conan Doyle, George Edalji and her new book
+This episode, Paul and I are delighted to welcome to the podcast journalist and author Shrabani Basu to talk about Conan Doyle, George Edalji and her new book The Mystery of the Parsee Lawyer (Bloomsbury, 2021).

-Paul and I talk to Shrabani about the details of the Edalji case, the evidence of police corruption Shrabani has unearthed, and the small-town racism that feels as relevant today as it was then.
+and the small-town racism that feels as relevant today as it was then.

 You can listen to the episode below, or on the podcatcher of your choice